CGAT-Group/DICAST/docs/source/get-started/run/gui.rst

 .. note::

-  the graphical user interface assumes a X11 rendering system.
-If you're not on a Linux machine, find out how to host an X11 daemon for yourself.
+  The graphical user interface assumes a X11 rendering system.
 If you're using ``ssh``, please use the ``ssh -X`` flag, to allow X11 forwarding.
-If you're running DICAST on your local machine. the output of ``echo $DISPLAY`` should read ``:0``
+If you're not on a Linux machine, locally, find out how to host an X11 daemon for yourself.
+If you're on a Mac, this could mean installing ``Xquartz`` on your localmachine.
+If you're running DICAST on your local linux machine, the output of ``echo $DISPLAY`` should read ``:0``; this suggests that you have X11 forwarded correctly to your localmachine.

 =======================================  ==========================================================================================
 Options                                  Explanation